If you go through ground coffee like me, you’ll be producing a lot of spent coffee grounds and possibly filters too.

 Are permanent coffee filters better than paper?

-Permanent coffee filters, such as steel versions, will filter the coffee differently and potentially not as finely as filter papers would.
+Permanent coffee filters, such as stainless steel versions, will filter the coffee differently and potentially not as finely as filter papers would.
 But because they are fully reusable over time, you’ll be saving a lot of filter paper resource use.
 Reusing something is always better for the environment than a single use item.

 A stove top moka also contains a fully reusable permanent filter.
 Here the water comes to the boil and the pressure forces the water up through the steel filter to the where the ground coffee is and then up through the spout and into the top chamber.
 Once cooled, clean with soap and water and it’s ready for the next brew.